jimmynewsom/saysomethingnice.com/README.md

 # saysomethingnice.com
-Simple website to send nice messages to strangers using bootstrap, node, and express.

-I haven't decided whether to filter out negative messages and scold users for inputting them, or expect negative messages and sarcastically thank users for sending them. not sure what's funnier...
+Simple website idea.

+At first the idea was a website for people to send nice anonymous messages to strangers, like an online billboard.
+"Yo, next person, have a great day!".
+Something like that.
+Which isn't very original.

+But then I thought that since this is the internet, people might be really nasty to each other.
+So, you visit the website and it says "Here's a message from a stranger: Go F*%@ yourself!".
+And honestly, I kind of think that's hilarious.
+Like giving your friend the middle finger.

+So I built it lol.
+This version uses bootstrap, node, and express.
+Nothing fancy.
+I wanted to store the messages on my app server in memory, but I had to add MongoDB for message persistence because my free heroku deployment powers down / restarts to save power when inactive.